Jamaica ginger

+Composition

+While Jamaica ginger was essentially an infusion of ginger, the US government required solids to be added with the intention of making it less palatable as a way to obtain alcohol legally.
+The solids expected to be added were particles of ginger root, which made the "medicine" unpalatable.
+Manufacturers sought solids which impaired the taste less; tricresyl phosphate was used, which the producers later found to be a potent neurotoxin; adulterated Jake is estimated to have caused 30,000 to 50,000 people to lose function in their limbs.
+Trust in Jamaica Ginger was lost, and its production was discontinued.

 Early use and Prohibition

 Since the 1860s, Jamaica ginger had been widely sold at drug stores and roadside stands in 2 USoz bottles.
 In small doses, mixed with water, it was used as a remedy for headaches, upper respiratory infections, menstrual disorders, and intestinal gas.
 Despite its strong ginger flavour, it was popular as an alcoholic beverage in dry counties in the United States, where it was a convenient and legal method of obtaining alcohol.
 It was often mixed with a soft drink to improve the taste.

 When Prohibition was enacted in 1920, sale of alcohol became illegal nationwide, prompting consumers to search for substitutes.
 Patent medicines with a high alcohol percentage, such as Jamaica ginger, became obvious choices, as they were legal and available over the counter without prescriptions.
 By 1921, the United States government made the original formulation of Jamaica ginger prescription-only.
 Only a fluid extract version defined in the United States Pharmacopeia, with a high content of bitter-tasting ginger oleoresin, remained available in stores.
 Because of the taste, it was classified as nonpotable, and was therefore legal to sell despite the alcohol content.

-United States Department of Agriculture agents audited Jamaica ginger manufacturers by boiling samples and weighing the resulting solids, to make sure their products contained sufficiently high quantities of the bitter-tasting ginger.To make their products more palatable, manufacturers of Jamaica ginger began to illegally replace the ginger oleoresin with cheaper ingredients like molasses, glycerin, and castor oil, cutting costs and significantly diminishing the unpleasant ginger flavor.
+United States Department of Agriculture agents audited Jamaica ginger manufacturers by boiling samples and weighing the resulting solids, to make sure their products contained sufficiently high quantities of the bitter-tasting ginger.
+To make their products more palatable, manufacturers of Jamaica ginger began to illegally replace the ginger oleoresin with cheaper ingredients like molasses, glycerin, and castor oil, cutting costs and significantly diminishing the unpleasant ginger flavor.